testcara/impactlens/README.md

-# AI Impact Analysis
+# ImpactLens

-**A data-driven tool to quantify the impact of AI coding assistants on development efficiency through Jira and GitHub metrics.**
+A data-driven tool that delivers actionable insights for measuring AI coding assistant ROI and enabling objective performance reviews through Jira and GitHub metrics analysis.

 ## Table of Contents